Namonsasip/c360_pr/docs/source/03_description.md

 Anything different then `"yes"`, for example `"no"` or `"ไม่"` will send and save the treatments chosen.

+Regardless of the 'skip_sending' field, output from the model will then be saved on C360 at`/dbfs/mnt/customer360-cvm/treatments_chosen.csv`.
+This will be overwritten every time scoring is conducted.

 ![](.images/03_description_images/002a6224.png)

 Another parameter - `treatments_cadence` from `conf/base/CVM/L5/parameters_treatment.yml`.